 Currently, the FT reports that the $800bn Norwegian sovereign wealth fund is potentially about to become a more active ethical investor under proposals from a government-appointed strategy council.
 As Lombard comments, “the tricky bit for fund managers would be reconciling morality and the profit motive”.

 Ethical behaviour is a difficult issue to tie down to precise rules.
 A general conclusion would be that ethical values ought to be related to the standards of the countries in which the primary stakeholders are resident.
 Problems are going to arise when countries insist on applying their own cultural standards globally and underpinning these with a legal framework.

 One way or another, though, ethical risk ought to be in the Risk Register of every large company and particularly those trading globally.
 As we have said many times, we would advocate a regular survey addressing the key elements of good governance and especially addressing the ethical dimension for international businesses.
 In earlier articles we have referred to our Applied Corporate Governance Research methodology, based on a Stakeholder Survey which can be devised to link customers, management, owners and other key stakeholders in a co-managed exercise, carried out at regular intervals.

-For more related articles on ethics and ethical behaviour, use the custom search feature at the top of this page or click here to see recent Blog articles.
+Click here for more posts on ethics and ethical behaviour, see our Business Ethics Articles hub page or use the search feature at the top of this page.